Sunday, May 10, 2026

 4. He moved from wonder to warning - without abandoning wonder

-His later work has became more openly urgent about climate change, biodiversity loss, plastic pollution, and environmental collapse.
-That Reuter article also notes that Blue Planet II helped jolt public opinion around ocean plastic and was followed by action from the UK government and major retailers.
+His later work has become more openly urgent about climate change, biodiversity loss, plastic pollution, and environmental collapse.
+That Reuter article I linked above points out that Blue Planet II helped jolt public opinion around ocean plastic and was followed by action from the UK government and major retailers.

-He did not ask us to care out of guilt first.
-He asked us to look.
+He doesn't ask us to care out of guilt first.
+He asks us to look.
 Then love.
 Then understand.
 Then act.

 5. He turned television into a motivating conservation experience